Promote the conservative cause.

 Get Involved with local government including your local School Board, Town Boards, City Council, or County Boards.

-This grassroots level is where change begins.
+This grassroots level is where change is made.

 Just because local politics and elected offices are non-partisan, that doesn't mean we have to let the liberals dominate our local elected offices.
 It's time everyone get involved in some way.
 It's as simple as attending a meeting.
 They are all open to the public.
 You don't have to say anything.
 Just your presence in the room will get their attention.
 Below are lots of ideas for what YOU can do.